-- (d) Immunity.
+(d) Immunity.
 Any Committee determination that a referred attorney is adequately competent does not render the Committee potentially liable as a guarantor of the validity of that determination.
 The Committee is not liable for the misconduct or nonconduct of any referred attorney.
 Unauthorized disclosure of confidential information is outside the scope of the Committee's responsibilities.
-The members of the Committee, while serving in their official capacities, shall be considered to be representatives of and acting under the powers and immunities of the Court, and shall enjoy all such immunities while acting in good faith and in their official capacities. - (e) Obligation to Cooperate With Committee.
+The members of the Committee, while serving in their official capacities, shall be considered to be representatives of and acting under the powers and immunities of the Court, and shall enjoy all such immunities while acting in good faith and in their official capacities.

+(e) Obligation to Cooperate With Committee.
 Any member of the bar of this Court, who is referred to the Committee for any reason shall regard it to be an obligation as an officer of this Court to cooperate fully with the Committee, which constitutes an official arm of the Court.
-Any failure to cooperate and/or to meet any deadline imposed by the rules, the Committee, or the Court, without good cause shown, will be reported to the Chief Judge and recorded in the records of the Committee and may constitute separate grounds for suspension or disbarment. - (f) Confidentiality.
+Any failure to cooperate and/or to meet any deadline imposed by the rules, the Committee, or the Court, without good cause shown, will be reported to the Chief Judge and recorded in the records of the Committee and may constitute separate grounds for suspension or disbarment.

+(f) Confidentiality.
 All matters referred to the Committee, all information in the possession of the Committee and all recommendations or other actions taken by the Committee are matters relating to the administration of the Court and shall be confidential, and shall be disclosed only by order of the Court.
 Correspondence, records and all written material coming to the Committee shall be retained in an office designated by the Court and are documents of the Court and shall be kept confidential unless the Court directs otherwise.
-No statement made by the attorney to the Committee shall be admissible in any action for malpractice against the attorney, nor shall any part of the Committee's investigative files be admissible in such proceedings.
-No statement made by the attorney to the Committee shall be admissible in any 28 U.S.C. § 2255 collateral attack for incompetency of counsel in a criminal case, nor shall any part of the Committee's investigative files be admissible in proceedings under 28 U.S.C. § 2255.
-Likewise, any information given by a client of the attorney to the Committee shall be privileged to the same extent as if the statements were made by the client to the attorney. - (g) Notice.
+No statement made by the attorney to the Committee shall be admissible in any action for malpractice against the attorney, nor shall any part of the Committee's investigative files be admissible in any 28 U.S.C. § 2255 collateral attack for incompetency of counsel in a criminal case, nor shall any part of the Committee's investigative files be admissible in any part of the Committee's investigative files be admissible in any ext of the Committee's investigative files be admissible in any 28 U.S.C. § 2255 collateral attack for incompetency of counsel in a criminal case, nor shall any part of the Committee's investigative files be admissible in proceedings under 28 U.S.C. § 2255.
+Likewise, any information given by a client of the attorney to the Committee shall be privileged to the same extent as if the statements were made by the client to the attorney.

+(g) Notice.
 All referrals, orders, and recommendations shall be provided to the Chief Judge, referring judge, attorney, and the Clerk of Court, unless otherwise specified.
 Any resulting orders shall be served in accordance with Rule 16.